 Seismological Observation (website)

-We carry out seismic, geodetic and tsunami observations by installing seismometers, GPS, strainmeters, tiltmeters and tide gauges.
-We investigate physical mechanisms of earthquake occurrence around Hokkaido area as well as all over the world by analyzing those observed seismic, geodetic and tsunami data.
+We conduct seismic, geodetic, and tsunami observations by installing seismometers, GPS, strainmeters, tiltmeters, and tide gauges.
+We investigate the physical mechanisms of earthquake occurrence around the Hokkaido area as well as all over the world by analyzing the observed seismic, geodetic, and tsunami data.

 Discipline: Observational seismology and volcanology, Crustal deformation

 2. Development of earthquake, tsunami, and volcanic eruption early warning system

 3. Plate motion and seismo-tectonics in northeastern Asia

 3. Crustal stress field and active fault earthquakes